Preparing Your Child for the SwimSafer Test (2026): Tips from Coaches

 In Singapore, the SwimSafer Programme is the national water safety syllabus taught in schools and swim schools.
 It equips every child with essential water survival and swimming skills.

-At Isplash Swim School, we’ve guided thousands of kids through SwimSafer Stages 1–6, and we’ve already helped families transition smoothly to the new CAMS format as part of our kids swimming lessons.
-In this guide, we’ll explain what parents need to know — plus share exclusive preparation tips from our coaches to help your child succeed.
+At Isplash Swim School, we have been guiding children through SwimSafer Stages 1 to 6 since 2015, and we’ve already helped families transition smoothly to the new CAMS format as part of our kids swimming lessons.

 Understanding the CAMS SwimSafer Assessment

 Previously, SwimSafer tests were arranged by swim coaches and swim schools at flexible timings and approved venues.
-With the new CAMS format, all assessments are now centralised and standardised by Singapore Aquatics (SAQ).

 Here’s what has changed under CAMS: